laravel/docs/broadcasting.md

 <a name="defining-authorization-callbacks"></a>
 ### Defining Authorization Callbacks

 Next, we need to define the logic that will actually perform the channel authorization.
-Like defining the authorization routes, this is also done in the `boot` method of the `BroadcastServiceProvider`.
-In this method, you may use the `Broadcast::channel` method to register channel authorization callbacks:
+This is done in the `routes/channels.php` file that is included with your application.
+In this file, you may use the `Broadcast::channel` method to register channel authorization callbacks:

-    Broadcast::channel('order.*', function ($user, $orderId) {
+    Broadcast::channel('order.{orderId}', function ($user, $orderId) {
         return $user->id === Order::findOrNew($orderId)->user_id;
     });

 The `channel` method accepts two arguments: the name of the channel and a callback which returns `true` or `false` indicating whether the user is authorized to listen on the channel.

 All authorization callbacks receive the currently authenticated user as their first argument and any additional wildcard parameters as their subsequent arguments.
-In this example, we are using the `*` character to indicate that the "ID" portion of the channel name is a wildcard.
+In this example, we are using the `{orderId}` placeholder to indicate that the "ID" portion of the channel name is a wildcard.

+#### Authorization Callback Model Binding

+Just like HTTP routes, channel routes may also take advantage of implicit and explicit [route model binding](/docs/{{version}}/routing#route-model-binding).
+For example, instead of receiving the string or numeric order ID, I may request an actual `Order` model instance:

+    use App\Order;

+    Broadcast::channel('order.{order}', function ($user, Order $order) {
+        return $user->id === $order->user_id;
+    });

 <a name="broadcasting-events"></a>
 ## Broadcasting Events